-I've been busy travelling for work and recently was up to Inuvik with by business partner.
-It's hard to believe we were only an hour from the Arctic Ocean.
+I’ve been busy traveling for work and recently was up to Inuvik with my business partner.
+It’s hard to believe we were only an hour from the Arctic Ocean.
 That will be one of my goals for the next time I am up there – to dip my toe in the Arctic Ocean.

 To get to Inuvik, we had to fly from Edmonton to Yellowknife, Yellowknife to Norman Wells and then Norman Wells to Inuvik.
 With all that flying time, we had a lot of conversations about our business but one of the interesting conversations we had motivated me to write this article about financial security.

 What is Financial Security?
 That was one of the questions we debated.
 Do we feel financially secure and why?
 What does financial security mean and where does financial security come from?
 What does it take to become financially secure and comfortable?
 Is financial security different than financial independence or financial freedom?

 In our discussions, it was evident that financial security comes from different sources.
 Here are three keys to attaining financial security

 The first source of financial security comes from having positive cash flow (as opposed to negative cashflow).
 Positive cashflow comes when you live within your means and when your income is greater than your expenses.
 When you have positive cash flow, you can’t help but feel more financially secure than someone who lives the opposite – they spend more than they make.
 When you spend more than you make, you will have financial stress.
 So clearly, there is a correlation between positive cash flow and financial security.

 Related article: Do you know how much you spend?